-Anxiety is a normal reaction to stress and can be beneficial in some situations.
+Anxiety is a normal reaction to stress.
+Mild levels of anxiety can be beneficial in some situations.
 It can alert us to dangers and help us prepare and pay attention.
 Anxiety disorders differ from normal feelings of nervousness or anxiousness and involve excessive fear or anxiety.
-Anxiety disorders are the most common of mental disorders and affect nearly 30% of adults at some point in their lives.
-But anxiety disorders are treatable and a number of effective treatments are available.
+Anxiety disorders are the most common of mental disorders.
+They affect nearly 30% of adults at some point in their lives.
+However, anxiety disorders are treatable with a number of psychotherapeutic treatments.
 Treatment helps most people lead normal productive lives.

 Anxiety refers to anticipation of a future concern and is more associated with muscle tension and avoidance behavior.